evoila/osb-backup-agent/README.md

 # osb-backup-agent #

 This project holds a small go web agent for backup and restore actions for bosh, but does not contain any logic for specific services or applications.
-The agent simply allows to trigger scripts in a predefined directory and uploads or downloads from a cloud storage.
+The agent simply allows to trigger scripts in a predefined directory and uploads to or downloads from a cloud storage.

 Supported cloud storages: **S3**, **SWIFT**